 I will start a set of articles about building a team/ working in a team for fashion photographers, but first just wanted to write this little intro.

 You can work perfectly in the team or one-on-one with the model, both can get published, both can go entirely sideways.

-Good team: everyone comes on time, familiar with the brief and mood-board, bringing their own ides to the table, but ready to give up some ideas if they are not cohesive with everyone else’s.
+Good team: everyone comes on time, familiar with the brief and mood-board, bringing their own ideas to the table, but ready to give up some ideas if they are not cohesive with everyone else’s.
 Models are engaged, know what to do, take directions into account.
 Everything goes quickly, drive and good music are in the air.

-Bad team: everyone are late, both models 1,5 hours late because they hoped you will start with another model, models constantly on social media, team is snacking, waiting until you tell what to do, when done, go back on social media, taking selfies, boomerangs and such.
+Bad team: everyone is late, both models 1,5 hours late because they hoped you will start with another model, models constantly on social media, team is snacking, waiting until you tell what to do, when done, go back on social media, taking selfies, boomerangs and such.
 Everyone does what they see fit — makeup has no connection to hair, MUA just does what she thinks will look good on this model in her portfolio.

 Good one-on-one: model comes in on time with clean hair and makeup (nothing extra, just carefully done everyday look), clean and nice nails.
 The model has some ideas about expressing emotions with her body both in portrait and full-body mode.
 If bare skin or nudity is involved, the model gives you clear boundaries that she is comfortable with, works consistently within said boundaries.
-Models doesn’t afraid to try something different, even if it feels a bit silly, she trusts you to show her in the best light.
+Models isn’t afraid to try something different, even if it feels a bit silly, she trusts you to show her in the best light.